5 from 4 votes

 • Chicken: You’ll need a whole chicken cut into parts or a mix of bone-in thighs and drumsticks.
 Using bone-in pieces helps keep the meat juicy and adds depth of flavor to the stew.

 With simple ingredients and straightforward steps, this chicken cacciatore recipe brings authentic Italian flavors to your table with minimal effort.
-Everything comes together in one pot for an easy cleanup.
-See the recipe card for printable instrcutions.
+Follow the step-by step photos and see the recipe card at the bottom for a printable version.

 how to make chicken cacciatore recipe step-by-step: salt and pepper the chicken.